Delpha-Assistant/DelphaMCP/README.md

 Delpha’s integrated **Email Finder** and **Email Validator** provide a comprehensive health check and intelligent enrichment, delivering actionable insights that enhance communication success, regulatory compliance, and overall data integrity.

+### Email Insights

+**Available MCP Tool Name:**
+- `getEmailInsights`: Extract key insights from email content including name, phone number, title, company, and out-of-office status.

+**Goal:**

+Email communications contain a wealth of valuable information beyond just the email address itself.
+Delpha's Email Insight solution systematically analyzes email bodies to identify and extract critical contact information, professional details, and contextual insights that can transform how you understand and interact with your contacts.

+Delpha's Email Insight solution extracts and enriches information such as:

+- **Name**: Automatically identifies and extracts the sender's name from email communications.
+- **Phone Number**: Detects and normalizes phone numbers to facilitate direct contact.
+- **Title**: Extracts the sender's professional title, providing context for better engagement.
+- **Company**: Identifies the sender's organization to enhance CRM accuracy and business insights.
+- **Out-of-Office Status**: Determines if the sender is currently out of office, enabling timely and informed responses.

+Delpha's Email Insight delivers precise, structured insights, enhancing data quality, enabling smarter interactions, and driving informed business decisions.

 > More tools (address, social, website, deduplication, etc.) will be added soon as Delpha expands its data quality platform.